At this time of year, you probably do two things: get ready for the holiday shopping season and wonder what the next year is going to be.

 While it will be hard to compete with Amazon on their device, Google Home, Harman Kardon Invoke and Apple HomePod let us in customers’ living spaces.

-Even young children who cannot write or type yet can use voice search to find their favourite videos online.
+Even young children who cannot write or type yet can use voice search to find their favorite videos online.

 Optimizing for voice search would include: